-Toss all the veggie together until they are evenly mixed.
+Toss all the veggies together until they are evenly mixed.

 Add 1 tablespoon of oregano to the bottom of each clean jar.

-Fill each jar with the veggies fitting is much in as possible without crushing them.
+Fill each jar with the veggies fitting in as much as possible without crushing them.
 I like to hold the jar almost flat and slide the slices in.
 Give the jars a little jiggle to settle the veggies and add more if room is available.
 Fill the jars only to the neck.

 Mix the salt and water together to form a standard brine of 3.5% salinity.
 Pour the brine over the veggies just until they are covered.

-Leave the jar out at room temperature for 14-21 days.
+Leave the jar out at room temperature for 14 to 21 days.
 The veggies will start to bubble and ferment quickly.
-After 10-14 days you can start to test the pickles to see if they are fermented enough for your liking.
-Once they are, remove the pickle pipe and weight and transfer them to the refrigerator with a tight fitting lid.
-They will keep in cold storage for at least 6 months.
-Although don’t expect them to last that long!
+After 10 to 14 days you can start to test the pickles to see if they are fermented enough for your liking.
+Once they are, remove the pickle pipe and weight and transfer them to the refrigerator with a tight-fitting lid.
+They will keep in cold storage for at least 6 months, although don’t expect them to last that long!

-Some of our favorite ways to eat them are on salads, nachos, fish tacos or with grilled meats.
+Some of our favorite ways to eat them are on salads, nachos, fish tacos, or grilled meats.
 Enjoy!